 The coaching model won her over.
 “I couldn’t go back,” said Rees-Jones.
 “I wouldn’t want to be a manager, in the traditional sense, ever again.”

-‘You will need to find other ways of organising work
+‘You will need to find other ways of organizing work

-There is another reason that flat organisation may start to appeal to more companies: recession.
+There is another reason that flat organizations may start to appeal to more companies: recession.

 And Topuzov has certainly felt the benefits.
 At Smarkets, he explains, “I’ve been able to learn, and do so many things that I wouldn’t have otherwise.
 Now I’ve tasted that I wouldn’t want to go back.”